larsks/blog.oddbit.com-posts/2014-08-11-four-ways-to-connecto-a-docker.md

 ---
-title: Four ways to connecto a docker container to a local network
+title: Four ways to connect a docker container to a local network
 date: 2014-08-11
 layout: post
 tags: